-"Check Inputs" on page 25
+"Check Inputs" on page 26

-Chapter 3: About the Compliance Manager Tool (Fortify WebInspect Only)
+Chapter 3: Compliance Manager (Fortify WebInspect Only)

 Fortify WebInspect employs an extensive arsenal of attack agents designed to detect security flaws in web-based applications.
 It probes your system with thousands of HTTP requests and evaluate each individual response.
 This session-based assessment reports each vulnerability, pinpoints its location in the application, and recommends corrective actions you should take.
 It is, basically, a quantitative analysis of your system.